Notable Social Studies

 The selection committee looks for books that emphasize human relations, represent a diversity of groups and are sensitive to a broad range of cultural experiences, present an original theme or a fresh slant on a traditional topic, are easily readable and of high literary quality, and have a pleasing format and, when appropriate, illustrations that enrich the text.

-2020 submissions are closed.
-If you want to prepare for next year’s submissions you can review the previous 2020 Notable Social Studies Submissions Call for eligibility and submission guidelines.
+2021 submissions open on June 1, 2020.
+If you want to prepare for submissions you can review the previous 2020 Notable Social Studies Submissions Call for eligibility and submission guidelines.

 Email Laura Peraza at firstname.lastname@example.org with questions about the Notable Social Studies Trade Books list.